reactive-graph/reactive-graph/README.md

 <div style="background-color: #333333; padding: 10px 50px; font-size: 12pt;">

 The data flow is therefore automatic.
-Building on this, Inexor applies the concept of behaviour-driven design.
+Building on this, **Reactive Graph** applies the concept of behaviour-driven design.
 The goal is to use these data streams to simulate behaviour.

 Behaviors can be implemented on components, entities and relations.
 To do this, one or more incoming data streams